adam-p/yesterday-i-learned/random.md

 1. Perfectly clean metal surfaces [will automatically weld together][youtube 14] in a vacuum.
 Metallic atoms don't know about "surfaces" and bond together.
 1. "Covariance" is just a fancy way of saying "if parent method returns `Number` then surely a subclass method can return `float`"
 1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"
-1. [The last three digits of a Google Play Services package][reddit 42] defines the compatible android version, CPU architecture, and PPI, respectively.
-The most common combination is "030", package for Pre-5 devices.
 1. Subways are powered by [a third, electrical track][wordpress].
 1. [Causation][harvard]: not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.
 1. In Tasker, "top priority" is 50, not 1.